LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 You can read about the lore increases homebrew rule here:

 [Lore Increases in Homebrew-rules.md](Homebrew-rules.md)

-### Buying the Full Version of Path-Builder 2e.

-Should you buy the full version?

-You don't need to!

-Buying the full version of Path-builder 2e is worth it.

-All the campaigns on this server are multi-year 100+ session campaigns, you will get your value for money.

-Using Path-Builder 2e ensures that you build your character correctly without missing out important steps.

 ## Foundry Virtual Table Top Time.